marvelleous/ansible-role-nginx/README.md

     - hosts: servers
       roles:
-         - { role: username.rolename, x: 42 }
+         - { role: marvelleous.nginx }

 License
 -------

-BSD
+MIT / BSD

 Author Information
 ------------------

-An optional section for the role authors to include contact information, or a website (HTML is not allowed).
+This role was created in 2019 by [Tarun Singhal](https://www.linkedin.com/in/tarunsinghaldotme/).